Course Syllabi

 Course Rules

-Please note that if any of these rules is worded differently in your syllabus, that version takes precedence over this general version on my web site (which offers general policies for all of my courses, but some courses may have more specific needs).
+Please note that if any of these rules is worded differently in your syllabus, that version takes precedence over this general version on my web site (which offers general policies for all of my courses, but some courses or semesters may have more specific needs).

 Americans with Disabilities Act